jekhi5/ImageProcessor/USEME.md

 information about its 4-channel colors (RGBA).
 Pixels can be built using the `PixelBuilder` class, which provides an easy way to construct them.

-For now, `Image` is only implemented by `PPMImage`, which specifically represents a P3 PPM image.
+`Image` is  implemented by `PPMImage`--which specifically represents a P3 PPM image-- and `BetterImage`, which can represent any kind of image.
-More implementations may be added in the future. `PPMmage`s specifically are iterable, and produce a `PixelIterator`, though we contend that not every kind of `Image` will need to be iterable, so we didn't put that in the interface.
-`PixelIterator` is as of now unused, though it may be helpful in the future.

 The reason that `Image` and `Pixel` exist as public interfaces is so that they can be influenced by commands.
 The `ImageEditorCommand` interface merely allows commands to be executed by